eboileau/ribotools/docs/source/installation.rst

     pip uninstall ribotools

-If the package is installed in a dedicated python virtual environment, this environment can also be removed.
+If the package is installed in a dedicated python virtual environment, remove this environment.